What You Should Know About Kombucha Before You Drink It

 Is kombucha on The Body Ecology Diet?
 No. Read on to find out why.

-In a study from 1995, investigators found that two samples of homebrewed kombucha (from a pool of 32) were contaminated with Candida albicans—the same opportunistic yeast that can take over your gut and invade your body.
-(2)
+In one study, investigators found that two samples of homebrewed kombucha (from a pool of 32) were contaminated with Candida albicans — the same opportunistic yeast that can take over your gut and invade your body.2

 While this is one small study concerning two samples (that came from the same home), it drives home the fact that kombucha is a wild ferment.